agb5003/pip/final/final.md

 }
 ```

-For data types that are not numbers, we have no choice but to use a temp variable to store temporary data for swapping.
+For data types that are not numbers, we have no choice but to use a `temp` variable to store temporary data for swapping.
 Since a pointer is typically only 4 bytes, we don't really have to worry about performance here.

 ### f).
 Printing the output of J_score2.c

 Printing the output of J_score2.c is a bit different from J_score1.c, because what we have sorted is the array of pointers, not the table itself.
 The table stays as it was, ordered alphabetically.
 In order to display the ranked data in order, we need to use the array of pointers to access the table.
-To do this, we use the arrow operator to access the struct that is pointed to by `rank_array[i]`, then access its respective members.
+To do this, we use the arrow operator to access the struct members of the variable that is pointed to by `rank_array[i]`.
 Everything else, including the formatting, stays the same.

 ```C
 void write_data(FILE *fout, SC *rank_array[], int number_of_teams)